aleshaleksey/fansys23/base-rules.md

 This is the "natural" (Nat) and "supernatural" (Sup) component of many bonuses.
 They represent the mastery/affinity that a character has over/with "natural" and "supernatural" aspects of the world respectively.
 As a rule rolls, saves and attacks governed by Str, Dex or Con a character is proficient with use Nat.
 Rolls, saves and attacks governed by Int, Wis or Cha a character is proficient with use Sup.
 They are calculated as follows:

 - **Nat = [SP / 6] rounded up**
-  - So a character with 29 "SP dice" has a Nat = 4.
+  - So a character with 29 "SP dice" has a Nat = 5.

 - **Sup = [MP / 6] rounded up**
-  - So a character with 30 "SP dice" has a Nat = 5.
+  - So a character with 31 "SP dice" has a Nat = 6.

 ### NAP and SAP, NAT and SAT: Attack of the three letter words II

-Attack Potentials and Attack Thresholds are used to determine the potence, or more accurately success rate of a character's offensive abilities.
+Attack Potentials and Attack Thresholds are used to determine the potence, or more accurately, the success rate of a character's offensive abilities.
 They are bonus added to all targeted attack rolls a character makes.
 NAP is used for natural attacks, SAP is used for supernatural attacks.

 **Natural Attack Potential** (NAP) is the bonus used for all of a character's "natural" attacks.
 - **NAP = [Base + Nat]**